rb80/oracle-hospitality-integration-platform-bootcamp/implementation-use-cases.md

 Assign room which you got from earlier API call.

-## 20-Modify Reservation to Pre-Register the Arrival
+## 20-Modify Reservation to Pre-Register the Arrival OPTIONAL

 Pre-Register Or Pre-Checkin
 You can offer your guests the ability to check in for their reservations by pre-registering.
 When a reservation is pre-registered, all of the guest's information to finish the registration process is collected, including authorizing the guest's credit card for the reservation.
 This makes it easy to check in the reservation when the guests arrive and the assigned room is available.